Epic opening win comes with possibly high cost for Steelers | Times Leader

 For a day anyway, Pittsburgh looked the part.
 While the Bengals managed to move the ball (432 yards), the Steelers pushed around Cincinnati’s retooled offensive line and bought enough time — nearly 70 minutes — for the offense to finally pull it out.

-Did the Steelers somehow sign safety Minkah Fitzpatrick on the cheap?
+STOCK UP: Did the Steelers somehow sign safety Minkah Fitzpatrick on the cheap?
 He made a compelling case that he might be underpaid just three months removed from becoming the highest-paid player at his position in the league.
-His Pick-6 gave the Steelers an early lead. forced overtime and his No. 39 appeared to be a fixture around the ball all afternoon.
+His Pick-6 gave the Steelers an early lead.
+His blocked extra point attempt forced overtime and his No. 39 appeared to be a fixture around the ball all afternoon.